fynks/debrid-services-comparison/README.md

 - **⭐ Star the repository** — It helps others discover this resource!
 - **Share it** with friends or communities who use debrid services
 - **Contribute updates** — Found outdated pricing or new host support?
 [Open an issue](https://github.com/fynks/debrid-services-comparison/issues) or submit a PR
-- **Use referral links** (if signing up) — Supports this project at ❌ extra cost to you
+- **Use referral links** (if signing up) — Supports this project at no extra cost to you

-This is a community-driven, open-source guide with ❌ ads or paid promotions.
+This is a community-driven, open-source guide with no ads or paid promotions.
 Your support keeps it accurate, neutral, and freely available.

 > Thank you for visiting — every star, share, and contribution makes a difference! 💙